 - Upon the approval of the Chancellor/or appropriate college president or president's designee, any person possessing a weapon for the purpose of teaching firearm safety, hunter safety, martial arts, law enforcement procedures or related course

 - Upon approval of the Chancellor/or appropriate college president or president's designee, any person possessing a weapon for the purpose of demonstrating, for educational purposes, any of the above stated weapons

 - Any person, otherwise approved by the Chancellor/or appropriate college president or president's designee

 2.4.10 Children on Campus

 Children, younger than 18 years of age, may not attend a class unless they are officially registered for the class.
 Children that are not officially registered are not allowed on campus unless participating in an authorized college program or under the immediate supervision of an adult.

-The Public Safety Department will accept found items 24 hours a day.
-Items turned in are kept for 90 days and then given to a charitable organization.
-An owner may claim lost property by signing a release form at the safety office.
-Property may be claimed between the hours of 7:00am to 4:00pm, Monday through Friday.
+The College Police Department will accept found items 24 hours a day.
+Items turned in are kept for 30 days and then given to a charitable organization.
+An owner may claim lost property by signing a release form at the College Police Office.
+Property may be claimed between the hours of 4:00pm to 10:00pm, Monday through Sunday.